UXlySoftware/1shot-telegram-bot/README.md

 docker compose --env-file docker-compose.env up -d
 ```

+You can see the callbacks coming to your bot from Telegram and 1Shot API by using the [Ngrok agent dashboard](http://localhost:4040) provided by the Ngrok container.
+This is will be a helpful debugging tool while you develope your applciation.

 The `docker-compose.yaml` file is setup to mount the `src` directory into the `/bot` directory of the Telegram bot's container.
 You can
 make edits to the source code while the bot is running and then reload the bot quickly like this: